 Section 4.1 enumerates the different capabilities exposed by the infrastructure resources.
 Not every workload is sensitive to all listed capabilities of the cloud infrastructure.
-In Chapter 2, the analysis of the use cases led to the definition of two profiles and the need for specialisation through profile extensions.
-Profiles (section 2.4.1) and Profile Extensions (section 2.4.2) are used to configure the cloud infrastructure nodes.
+In Chapter 2, the analysis of the use cases led to the definition of two profiles (section 2.4.1) and the need for specialisation through profile extensions (section 2.4.2).
+Profiles and Profile Extensions are used to configure the cloud infrastructure nodes.
 They are also used by workloads to specify the infrastructure capabilities needed by them to run on.
-Workloads would, in addition, specify the needed resource sizing (see section 4.2.4.1) and placement information (section 4.2.4.2).
+Workloads would specify the the flavours and additional capabilities information (section Table 23).

 In this section we will specify the capabilities and features associated with each of the defined profiles and extensions.
-Each Profile (for example, Figure 26), and each Extension associated with that profile, specifies a predefined standard set of infrastructure capabilities that workload vendors can use to build their workloads for deployment on conformant cloud infrastructure.
+Each Profile (for example, Figure 33), and each Extension associated with that profile, specifies a predefined standard set of infrastructure capabilities that workload vendors can use to build their workloads for deployment on conformant cloud infrastructure.
 A workload can use several profiles and associated Extensions to build its overall functionality as discussed below.

-Figure 26: Cloud infrastructure Profiles.
+Figure 33: Cloud infrastructure Profiles.

-The two profiles (see section 2.4.1) are:
+The two perprofiles (see section 2.4.1) are:

-''' Basic (B): for Workloads that can tolerate resource over-subscription and variable latency.
-High Performance (H): for Workloads that require predictable computing performance, high network throughput and low network latency. '''
+Basic (B): for Workloads that can tolerate resource over-subscription and variable latency.
+High Performance (H): for Workloads that require predictable computing performance, high network throughput and low network latency.